ahmedsakr/wstrade-api/docs/auth/README.md

 auth.refresh() -> Promise<void>
 ```

 Attempts to refresh the access token.
-The new access token will automatically be saved back to `auth.tokens`.
-Please note that this operation requires `auth.tokens.refresh` to be available.
+The new set of tokens will be stored internally for later usage.

+**Note**:  refreshing requires the `refresh` tokens to be available internally.

 See also: [Implicit refresh of access token](#auth-implicit-refresh)